publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch13/schII/m__us_usc_t12_s1715z–1.md

     (n) __Termination date for insurance of mortgages; exception__

         No mortgage shall be insured under this section after November 30, 1983, except pursuant to a commitment to insure before that date.
-A mortgage may be insured under this section after the date in the preceding sentence in order to refinance a mortgage insured under this section or to finance pursuant to subsection (j)(3) of this section the purchase, by a cooperative or nonprofit corporation or association, of a project assisted under this section.
+A mortgage may be insured under this section after the date in the preceding sentence in order to refinance a mortgage insured under this section or to finance pursuant to subsection (j)(3) the purchase, by a cooperative or nonprofit corporation or association, of a project assisted under this section.

     (o) __State funding of interest reduction payments__